ivy-llc/ivy/docs/overview/faq.rst

 **A:** For now, Ivy will not support dynamic control flow by parsing ASTs.
 The dynamism of :code:`for` loops and :code:`while` loops will be ignored during tracing, and just the static trace which chains the array operations performed during the forward pass at compile time will be preserved.

-However, Ivy will support the compilation of looping and branching methods such as :code:`lax.scan`, :code:`lax.while`, :code:`tf.while`, :code:`tf.cond` etc.
+However, Ivy will support the tracing of looping and branching methods such as :code:`lax.scan`, :code:`lax.while`, :code:`tf.while`, :code:`tf.cond` etc.
 In cases where there is not an associated compilable method in other backends, we will strive to implement this as a composition of existing compilable operations.
 If such a composition is not possible, then we will instead convert these to compositions of pure Python :code:`for`, :code:`while` and :code:`if` statements (when using a PyTorch backend for example).